clydevassallo/trufflepayroll/README.md

  11. Click the submit button and confirm the transaction.
 This will close the payment channel by selfdestructing the contract and send 1 ETH to the employee and the remaining 3 ETH to the Payroll contract.

-**Note: A more detailed documentation of the project can be found in the 'doc' directory under the root folder.**
+**Note: A more detailed documentation of the project can be found in the 'doc' directory under the root folder.
+Videos showing the use of the application and a quick run through the code can be found under the 'videos' directory.**